containerman17/experiments/2025-07/01_slimnode/README.md

 ## Rate Limiting

-All endpoints are rate limited to 2 requests/second per IP with 5-token burst allowance.
+All endpoints are rate limited to 100 requests per minute per IP address using the official `@fastify/rate-limit` plugin.

+When the rate limit is exceeded, the API returns:

+- Status code: `429 Too Many Requests`
+- Headers include `x-ratelimit-limit`, `x-ratelimit-remaining`, and `retry-after`
+- Response body includes when to retry

 ## Development